Ways to run it — most install nothing

 locked to a hostname).
 In CI it lives as a GitHub secret; the Action decodes it to a file at runtime — and it

-overrides the built-in beta license automatically.
+overrides the built-in license automatically.
 The same license works in a container, on a

 developer's laptop, a build server, or a cron host — wherever the engine finds a CODEDELTA_LICENSE